georgemao/serverlesss-demos/build.md

 ![Codegen](amplifyCodegen.png)

-You should now have a new folder `/src/graphql` and a new file `/src/aws-exports.js`.
+You should now have a new folder in your project folder `src/graphql` and a new file `src/aws-exports.js`.
 If you are missing the `aws-exports.js` file, you can download it from your AppSync console.
 Just select your API, switch to Javscript, and Download the config.

 ## Step 4: Deploy the React UI components

-1. Deploy the React Components.
-Copy the  /Components folder to /src/Components
+1. Setup the React Components.
+From the provided Source, copy the /Components folder to your local src/Components
-2. Deploy the React Routes.
-Copy the /Routes folder to /src/Routes
+2. Setup the React Routes.
+Copy the /Routes folder to your local src/Routes
-3. Deploy the base app files.
-Copy all JS and JSX files from /src.
+3. Setup the base app files.
+Copy all JS and JSX files from /src to your local src folder

 - index.js
 - main.jsx